alexandr-viktorov/RanorexExercise/README.md

 2. Download WPF application from https://demos.telerik.com/wpf/outlookinspiredapp/?_ga=2.143035004.870410431.1583315977-2074839806.1583315977
 Unzip it and put it in a convenient location (by default it's user desktop).
-3. Start Ranorex  Studio and open ìRanorex exercise.rxslnî
+3. Start Ranorex  Studio and open ‚ÄúRanorex exercise.rxsln‚Äù

 # Test suite scenarios
 Two test scenarios were implemented: